Swanton, Maryland

 Swanton is an unincorporated area and census-designated place (CDP) in Garrett County, Maryland, United States.
-Swanton is close to several recreation areas, such as Deep Creek Lake State Park and Jennings Randolph Lake.
+Swanton is home to Deep Creek Lake State Park and many private homes on or near Deep Creek Lake.
+Additionally, Swanton is local to Wisp Ski Resort and close to several other recreation areas, such as Jennings Randolph Lake and Ohiopyle State Park.
 A church and a post office are located in the downtown area.
-The population was 58 at the 2010 census.
+According to UnitedStatesZipcodes.org the population is 2,627.

 Anderson Chapel was listed on the National Register of Historic Places in 1984.